-You'd have to say Messi is the new Maradona.
+You'd have to say Lionel Messi is the new Diego Maradona.
 The comparisons can end now.
-Messi is better than Diego.
+Messi is better than Diego Maradona.
+Yes, it's true.
 Here's Messi's imitation of Maradona's legendary '86 World Cup goal.

 Lionel Messi embarrases Getafe as he dribbles through them with ease and scores a wonderful goal just like Maradona did to England in the World Cup.

 Barcelona's Messi really is quite a special player and so young.
 Is it time to call him the best soccer player to ever play the game?
 I think so.
 I also love Eidur Gudjohnsen's reaction after Messi scores.
 See him in the lower left hand corner of the video below: hands on head in disbelief at just what Messi is able to do on the soccer field.